The Best Credit Cards for Travel to the Republic of Georgia

 Points from the Sapphire Preferred are worth 1.25 cents each, so a $1,000 trip to Georgia would be only 80,000 points.
 You can also use these points to book hotels, car rentals and activities in Georgia.

 There is a $95 annual fee for this card, and no foreign transaction fees.

-Another way to book an award to Georgia is to look past airline miles and earn Barclaycard’s award miles instead.
-This card offers 2x miles per dollar spent and 5% of your redeemed miles back.
+Another way to book an award to Georgia is to look past airline miles and earn general credit card miles instead.
+The offers 2x miles per dollar spent.

-Miles are worth one cent each as statement credits towards any travel reservations, so your sign-up bonus alone is worth over $500 in travel statement credits.
+Miles are worth one cent each as statement credits towards any travel reservations, so your sign-up bonus alone is worth hundreds of dollars in travel statement credits.
 And since Georgia is not an expensive destination, these miles could go further than traditional airline miles.